MAVEN

 • Reviewed and provided feedback on wireframes

-• Facilitated large-group workshops with CBO leaders and promotoras (community health worker), integrating co-design, role-playing, and collaborative brainstorming
+• Facilitated large-group workshops with CBO leaders and promotoras (community health workers), integrating co-design, role-playing, and collaborative brainstorming

 Outcomes and Impact